google/blockly-samples/plugins/fixed-edges/README.md

 ## API

 - `setFixedEdges`: Configures which edges are fixed.
+This does not prevent fixed edges set by no scrollbars or single-direction scrollbars.

 ## License
 Apache 2.0